Podcasting is having a moment.

 Podcasts have become a powerful medium for sharing stories, conducting interviews, and helping people learn on the go.

-And a few days ago, Apple released a major upgrade to their podcast analytics — the biggest change to the podcasting ecosystem in a decade.
+And Apple even released a major upgrade to their podcast analytics — the biggest change to the podcasting ecosystem in a decade.

 How I decided whether podcasting was a good fit for the freeCodeCamp community